Your Questions Answered

 The short answer to these questions is no… and yes.
 Whilst coaching has several professional bodies that people subscribe to, such as the International Coach Federation (ICF), the Association for Coaching (AC) and the European Mentoring & Coaching Council (EMCC), it is not a requirement to register with one or study a course accredited by them.
 Pretty much anyone can call themselves a life coach as the title is not protected and even NLP trained coaches are not licensed clinicians.
 This is why it’s important you choose a coach who you feel comfortable working with, who has sound experience and credentials.
 I do not subscribe to the above organisations at present because they are not yet regulated or licensing governing bodies.
 However they do provide coaches invaluable structures that I believe should be adhered to irrespective of subscription.
 The organisations publish research in the field of coaching and promote the use of ongoing mentorship and supervision in coaching.

 I completed my certified coaching training in 2019 with The Academy of Modern Applied Psychology, which covered all of the core components for coaching skills.
 I have refined my competencies working in a multitude of affiliated roles and use my coaching skills as a therapist and coach.
 I adhere to the ICF’s code of ethics, particularly in relation to maintaining; professional conduct, confidentiality and continual development.
-I am highly focused on additional training and my own continued personal and professional development.
+I am highly focused on additional training and my own continued personal and professional development, which you can check out on my about page.
 I provide pro-bono sessions for practice based learning and when I need a coach or mentor I invest in myself.

 Is Reiki A Regulated Profession And Is That Important?